Pretend

 Find |

-Select Edit > Find (or ⌘ F), to open a Find widget at the top of the story editor panel.
+Select Edit > Find (or ⌘ F), to open a Find widget at the top of the screenplay editor panel.
 Enter the text to find.
 Hit the backward/forward buttons to go to the previous/next word.
 Check the box before Replace to open a second text field for replacement text. to replace all or one at a time.
 You can type in a keyword to begin a search.
 Hit the Done button to exit. |

 Spelling and Grammar |